-To the Members of

-Tire Stewardship B.C.
+To the Members of Tire Stewardship B.C.
 Association

 We have been engaged by the management of Tire Stewardship B.C.
-Association (the "Stewardship Agency") to undertake a reasonable assurance engagement in respect of the following disclosures within the Stewardship Agency's Annual Report to the Director for the year ended December 31, 2014 (together the "Subject Matter"):
+Association (the "Stewardship Agency") to perform a reasonable assurance engagement in respect of the following information, detailed within the Stewardship Agency's Annual Report to the Ministry of Environment and in Attachment 1, for the year ended December 31, 2015 (together the "Subject Matter"):

-- Location of collection facilities, and any changes in the number and location of collection facilities from the previous report in accordance with Section 8(2)(b) of BC Regulation 449/2004 (the Recycling Regulation); - The description of how the recovered product was managed in accordance with the pollution prevention hierarchy in accordance with Section 8(2)(d) of the Recycling Regulation; - The total amount of the producer's product sold and collected and the producer's recovery rate in accordance with Section 8(2)(e) of the Recycling Regulation; and, - Performance for the year in relation to approved targets under Section 8(2), (b), (d) and (e) in accordance with Section 8(2) (g) of the Recycling Regulation.
+- The location of collection facilities, and any changes in the number and location of collection facilities from the previous report in accordance with Section 8(2)(b) of B.C.
+Regulation 449/2004 (the "Recycling Regulation"); - The description of how the recovered product was managed in accordance with the pollution prevention hierarchy in accordance with Section 8(2)(d) of the Recycling Regulation; - The total amount of the producer's product sold and collected and the producer's recovery rate in accordance with Section 8(2)(e) of the Recycling Regulation; and, - Performance for the year in relation to approved targets under Section 8(2), (b), (d) and (e) in accordance with Section 8(2) (g) of the Recycling Regulation.